EricMokHy/OKAY.Assignment/README.md

 3. run `dotnet ef database update` with CLI or run `update-database` in `Package Manager`
 4. run `dotnet run` with CLI or press F5 to run in Visual Studio

-> Notes: SSDT is required for SQL Express

 > Notes: .NET 5 SDK should be installed